The Tombs: Manhattan House of Detention, 1941–1974

 The Manhattan House of Detention (left) was built in 1941, at the same time as the Manhattan Criminal Courthouse (right).
-It became the South Tower of the expanded and renamed Manhattan Detention Complex once the new North Tower opened in 1990.
+It became the South Tower of the expanded and was renamed Manhattan Detention Complex once the new North Tower opened in 1990.

 The 1902 prison was replaced in 1941 by a high-rise facility across the street on the east side of Centre Street.
-The 795,000 square foot Art Deco architecture facility was designed by architects Harvey Wiley Corbett and Charles B. Meyers.
+The 795,000 sqft Art Deco architecture facility was designed by architects Harvey Wiley Corbett and Charles B. Meyers.

-The facility is the northernmost of the four 15-story towers of the New York City Criminal Courts Building at 100 Centre Street, bounded by Centre Street, White Street, Baxter Street, and Hogan Place.
-The three southern towers are wings of a single integrated structure sharing a five-story "crown" which house the city's Criminal and Supreme Courts, city offices, and various departments, including the headquarters of the Department of Corrections.
+The facility is the northernmost of the four 15-story towers of the New York City Criminal Courts Building at 100 Centre Street, bounded by Centre, White, and Baxter Streets, and Hogan Place.
+The three southern towers are wings of a single integrated structure sharing a five-story "crown" which house the city's Criminal and Supreme Courts, city offices, and various departments, including the headquarters of the Department of Correction.
 The northern tower is freestanding, with the separate address of 125 White Street.
 It was officially named the Manhattan House of Detention for Men (MHD), although it was still referred to popularly as The Tombs.

 By 1969, the Tombs ranked as the worst of the city's jails, both in overall conditions and in overcrowding.
 It held an average of 2,000 inmates in spaces designed for 925.
 Inmates rioted on August 10, 1970, after multiple warnings about falling budgets, aging facilities, and rising populations, and after an informational picket of City Hall by union correctional officers drawing attention to the pressures.
 Rioters took command of the entire ninth floor, and five officers were held hostage for eight hours, until state officials agreed to hear prisoner grievances and take no punitive action against the rioters.
 Despite that promise, Mayor John Lindsay had the primary troublemakers shipped upstate to the state's Attica Correctional Facility which likely contributed to the Attica Prison riot about a year later.

 Within a month after the riot, the New York City Legal Aid Society filed a landmark class action suit on behalf of pre-trial detainees held in the Tombs.
 The city decided to close the Tombs on December 20, 1974, after years of litigation and after federal judge Morris E. Lasker agreed that the prison's conditions were so bad as to be unconstitutional.
 They shipped the remaining 400 inmates to Rikers Island, where conditions were not much better.